Skip to content

 This article is Part 4 of a four-part series on self-publishing from the point of having a polished and edited manuscript that’s ready to go.

 I went over hiring a book formatter, getting a book cover, getting an ISBN, a barcode, and an LCCN.
-You can check out the first three articles at the end of this one.
+You can check out the first three article links at the end of this one.

 Now it’s on to the steps to upload your book for publishing and distribution.

-At this point, you should have your print-ready files in hand.
+At this point, you should have your print and digital-ready files in hand.

 Okay, let me backtrack just a bit.